Concerned about lead contamination in indoor firing/gun ranges?

 Written By: Robert E. Sheriff, MS, CIH, CSP, President

 It is estimated that there are 16,000 to 18,000 indoor shooting ranges in the United States.
-Each of these indoor gun ranges presents the possibility of lead exposure not just to the firearms users but many others who may utilize the building where the range is located.
+Each of these indoor gun ranges presents the possibility of lead exposure not just to the firearms users but many others who may utilize the building where the range is located, or come in contact with shooters and range personnel who may carry lead on their shoes, clothing, and skin.

-Lead contamination is very likely throughout the building especially when the firing/shooting range has been in operation for a long time.
+Lead contamination is very likely throughout the building especially when the firing/shooting range has been in operation for a long time, and provides other recreational services.

 There are also numerous high school and college shooting ranges for student competition teams and for ROTC.